OpenConext/OpenConext-myconext/README.md

 ### IDIN & e-Herkenning

 The redirect URI's for local development have to start with https.
-You can use the reverse proxy of ngrok for this:
+You can use the reverse proxy of ngrok for this.
+For example:
 ```
 ngrok http --domain okke.harsta.eu.ngrok.io 8081
 ```